Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 After that...a blur of darting from cover to cover, dealing with makeshift technicals, sometimes doing violent parkour over a blasted hellscape in all their gear, crushing Hunters underfoot…All the delights of urban combat in one endless, balls-out engagement.
 Damn.

-“How…?”
+"How…?"

-“Just a few minutes.
-Your strength outran your endurance but you’re a tough fucker.”
+"Just a few minutes.
+Your strength outran your endurance but you’re a tough fucker."

 Actually, he did feel better.
 Weak and tired, but not like he was about to just crash over the cliff and die any second.
 He probably coulda forced himself to stand up if he *really* had to...

-“Where are the...uh…?”
+"Where are the...uh…?"

 Okay.
 Still a bit sluggish in the thinky meats.

-“The big fuckers are still at the front, cleaning out the last of the natural perimeter.
-I suspect they’ll want to send us home soon and transition to conventional forces.”
+"The big fuckers are still at the front, cleaning out the last of the natural perimeter.
+I suspect they’ll want to send us home soon and transition to conventional forces."

 Speaking of...Thompson wasn’t the only one out of the fight.
 The regulars had taken losses, and from where he was sitting he could see the triage area and the evac array.
 The medics, Human and Gao alike, were fuckin’ busy.